Efficiently Approximating Vertex Cover on Scale-Free Networks with Underlying Hyperbolic Geometry: Approximation Performance

 Since $\gamma(n, \tau) = \mathcal{O}(\log^{(3)}(n))$, the first summand dominates asymptotically. \end{proof}

 \begin{backInTime}{thm-vertex-cover-efficient-approximation} \begin{theorem} Let $G$ be a hyperbolic random graph on $n$ vertices.
-Given the radii of the vertices, an approximate vertex cover of $G$ can be computed in time $\mathcal{O}(m \log(n))$, such that the approximation ratio is $(1 + o(1))$ asymptotically almost surely. \end{theorem} \begin{proof} By Theorem~\ref{thm:vertex-cover-approximation-tradeoff} we can compute an approximate vertex cover in time $\mathcal{O}(m \log(n)^{\tau})$, such that the approximation factor is $1 + \mathcal{O}(\gamma(n, \tau)^{-\alpha})$, asymptotically almost surely.
-We obtain the claimed bound on the running time by choosing $\tau = 1$.
-Furthermore, since $\gamma(n, 1) = \omega(1)$ and $\alpha \in (1/2, 1)$, the resulting approximation factor is $(1 + o(1))$. \end{proof} \end{backInTime}
+Given the radii of the vertices, an approximate vertex cover of $G$ can be computed in time $\mathcal{O}(m \log(n))$, such that the approximation ratio is $(1 + o(1))$ asymptotically almost surely. \end{theorem} \begin{proof} By \Cref{thm:vertex-cover-approximation-trade-off} we can compute an approximate vertex cover in time $\mathcal{O}(n \log(n) + m \log(n)^{\tau})$, such that the approximation factor is $1 + \mathcal{O}(\gamma(n, \tau)^{-\alpha})$, asymptotically almost surely.
+By choosing $\tau = 1$ we get $\gamma(n, 1) = \omega(1)$, which yields an approximation factor of $(1 + o(1))$, since $\alpha \in (1/2, 1)$.
+Additionally, the bound on the running time can be simplified to $\mathcal{O}(n \log(n) + m \log(n))$.
+The claim then follows since we assume the graph to be connected, which implies that the number of edges is $m = \Omega(n) $. \end{proof} \end{backInTime}